Last updated April 15th, 2022.

 Gurney Drive is Penang’s most expensive street.
 It’s located on prime beachfront land, a short walk away from historic Georgetown.

-Penang offers a range of options for any condo investor.
+Penang offers a range of options for any condo buyer.
 From “Millionaire’s Row” on the island’s eastern side to beautiful beaches in the north, you’re sure to find an area that you fancy.

-In this section, we will tell you about the best neighborhoods to purchase a condo in Penang.
+In this section, we’ll tell you about Penang’s top neighborhoods to invest in a condo.
 While the southern part of the island is highly urbanized, it is the north that has some of the most popular beaches and residential communities.

-And although the focus of this article is on Penang island, we’ll discuss a neighborhood on the mainland as well.
+And although the focus of this article is on Penang island, we’ll discuss one neighborhood on the mainland as well.

 Georgetown & Gurney Drive